jmccormac01/DONUTS_ACP/README.md

 A ```UsersActions``` script is required for each installation of this package.
 Please contact me and I can prepare one for your project

-## Setting up manual operation

-If not running in daemon mode, the installation and basic set up is now complete.

 ## A note on reference images

 Reference images are critical to the successful operation of Donuts.
 The goal of the reference image is to provide long-term super-stable tracking performance.
 If the anything on the telescope changes, such as the camera is removed and reinstalled, the previous reference images become invalid and need disabling.